- 1580

 That is why my conversation is better than my writing, if anything can be said to be better where there is not much of value.

 One more thing about me: I am never where I go looking for myself and am more likely to stumble upon my thoughts than to reason my way to them.
 Suppose I put something clever down in writing.
 (I am aware that my clever is someone else’s dull.
 No matter!
 To each according to their strength.)
 I lose track of it and soon have no idea of what I meant to say.
 And someone else may get there before I do.
 But if I were to cut everything that occurred to me this way, I would have nothing left.
-One day I will hit upon it again, its meaning crystal clear to me this time, and wonder how I could have missed it.
+I may hit upon it again, its meaning clear as day this time, and wonder how I could have missed it.